csswizardry/csswizardry.github.com/_posts/2013-07-05-writing-dryer-vanilla-css.md

 meta: DRYing out our CSS at its most basic level
 ---

-When dealing with code, we often strive to make our code _DRY_.
+When dealing with code, we often strive to make things _DRY_.
 DRY code usually means two things:

 1. Less actual code, meaning smaller file sizes, less for the user to have to